svc-user/zig-permutate/README.md

     // .permute() will return an error if the input list is too long.
     // The number of permutations are `N factorial` so unrealisticly high numbers are reached pretty quickly var iterator = try perm.permutate(u32, &numbers);

-    while (iterator.next()) |p| {
+    // the .next() function returns the next permutation, and finally null when all iterations have been returned. while (iterator.next()) |p| {
         std.debug.print("{any}\n", .{p});
     }